 First quarter of 2021 went by so fast, so fast it’s like a gust of wind.
 Yet, we are still in pandemic.
 I am quite worried of everyone’s mental health.
-I hope you attended church service earlier because I believe standing up once again every time in our lives is a leap of faith and we have to nurture faith in our lives.
+I hope you attended church service earlier because I believe standing up once again every time in our lives is a leap of faith and we have to nurture this faith inside us.

 How we are honestly?
 I would love hearing from you through comment box below.
 For now, let me step in first.

 It’s five in the afternoon and I found myself stressing over my piles of books and checklist.
 I do not want to see myself complaining over things I decided to take and stressing over an unnecessary mess when I could fix it.
 However, my current eerie feeling is a matter that I cannot ignore at the moment.
 I get happy, then I get sad and sad again and suddenly I feel happy.
 Weird it may seem, but the transition is overwhelming.
 Maybe just a post effect of stress that I have felt for a long time (or no, I do not have to take it on my before-depressed, grieving self, again).
 Or maybe, I am just tired trying, failing, winning, celebrating, failing again, reflecting and so on.
 Honestly, it’s a stressful cycle I can hardly detach myself from.
 Indeed, competitions you cannot win is something sad but having competitions you set with yourself when it is not needed, is more exhausting.